geoffgould.net

 MySpace (noun)

-MySpace is the latest trend, leaving most friendship and/or networking sites in the dust.
+MySpace is the best of the social sites' trend, leaving most previous friendship and/or networking sites in the dust.
 I have two profiles: realbadger is general, with friends and some background information and such, as well as a blog page.

 My alternate Dreamtime profile is dream-journal specific.